chandalamb/exploratory-data-analysis---customer-loans-in-finance442/README.md

 * **dataframeinfo.py**: Python script defining the DataFrameInfo() class for retrieving information and insights from the dataframe.
 Imported as a module into 'EDA.ipynb' notebook.
 * **dataframetransform**.py: Python script defining the DataFrameTransformation() class for conducting dataframe transformations.
 Imported as a module into 'EDA.ipynb' notebook.
 * **plotter.py**: Python script defining the Plotter() class for providing visualizations on the dataframe.
 Imported as a module into 'EDA.ipynb' notebook.
 * **EDA.ipynb**: Notebook where exploratory data analysis (EDA) and dataframe transformation processes are conducted.
-It should be executed and reviewed to understand the EDA process.
 * **analysis_and_visualisation.ipynb**: Notebook containing analysis and visualizations of the transformed dataframe.
 It provides interactive insights and conclusions drawn from the data.

 ## License information